gilbarbara/hooks/docs/useClickOutside.md

 # useClickOutside

-Execute the callback when clicking outside the target element.
+Triggers the callback function when a click occurs outside the specified target element.

 ## Usage